weilandia/coding-for-managers/deployment/README.md

   4. In the Heroku app web console, go to you app and click on the settings tab.
 There you will find a button that says `Reveal Config Vars`.
 Click on that and enter `DARK_SKY_API_KEY` as a key and your API key as the value.

-## Prepare Your App for Deploy IV: Personalize Generic Items
+## Prepare Your App for Deploy IV: Personalize!
   1. This website will be live for the public to view (if they have a link).
-All places with {your name here} or something similar should have real content instead of placeholder material.
-One generic item might be the title of your site that gets shown in the browser tab.
+Delete your experimental blog posts and maybe make a couple with some decent content.
+Replace generic titles / etc. with more personalized ones - an example of a generic item might be the title of your site that gets shown in the browser tab.
 Replace that with something more meaningful.
+This is also the perfect opportunity to play around with CSS and style your site in your own way.

 ## Prepare Your App for Deploy V: Put your code on Github